LtGlahn/ruteplan/mappingRoute2nvdb.md

 ![Route from our routing application](./pics/ruteforslag.png)

-Here's a particular link sequence at the  uppermost topology level "Vegtrasé", which partly overlaps with our rote.
+Here's a particular link sequence at the  uppermost topology level "Vegtrasé", which partly overlaps our rote.
 The ink sequence  625517 is part of Rv162, running from east to west, starting approximately north of Oslo Central station and forming a nice curve ending northeast of Stortinget.
 This is part of the "Ring 1" road system encirkling Oslo city center.

 ![Vegtrase link sequence 625517](./pics/roadlink625517.png)